apache/iceberg/docs/common/format/spec.md

 Values should be stored in Avro using the Avro types and logical type annotations in the table below.

 Optional fields, array elements, and map values must be wrapped in an Avro `union` with `null`.
-This is the only union type allowed in Iceberg data files.

 Optional fields must always set the Avro field default value to null.